hyperflask/flask-mercure-sse/README.md

 The built-in hub is for **development only** as it is not scalable at all.

-It implements the all the required part of the Mercure specification including authorization. subscriptions are not implemented.
+It implements all the required part of the Mercure specification including authorization.
+Subscriptions are not implemented.

 ## Configuration